eser/graalvm-fastr-image/README.md

 ## Project Overview

+> **Warning**
+> Since FastR is not available on macOS and any platform with the newest GraalVM versions, this project provides a Docker image with an older version of GraalVM that has FastR installed.
+See the [GraalVM R Runtime chapter in the GraalVM reference manual](https://www.graalvm.org/latest/reference-manual/r/) for more information.

 The main purpose of this project is to create a reproducible and isolated environment for running R programs using GraalVM's FastR implementation.
 The Docker image is based on Ubuntu and includes:

 - GraalVM Community Edition (Java 17)